-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 “It didn’t leave much to the imagination as to what he was implying,” John said.

 Noriega is a much-beloved former member of the Texas House of Representatives who eventually went on to become the Democratic nominee for the U.S. Senate against incumbent Sen. John Cornyn.
-He also served in Afghanistan and ascended to Brigadier General in the Texas Army National Guard.
+He also served in Afghanistan and ascended to brigadier general in the Texas Army National Guard.

 Noriega did not respond to requests for comment from The Daily Beast.